 The following information describes the most common types of LOANS, as well as advice about their key features and restrictions:

 Conventional mortgage loans usually require a minimum 5%-20% down payment, a 36% front-end ratio, and a 28% back-end ratio.
-As general mortgage advice, conventional loans do not have loan amount limits, and they usually come with lower mortgage insurance charges than government-backed loans.
-Conventional loans may require a stronger credit score (720 or higher for good interest rates) and are more stringent on borrowers with a bankruptcy in their credit history (4 years) than either the FHA or VA (2 years each).
+As general mortgage advice, conventional loans do not have amount limits, and they usually come with lower mortgage insurance charges than government-backed loans.
+Conventional loans may require a stronger credit score (720 or higher for good interest rates) and are more stringent on borrowers with a bankruptcy in their credit history (compared to government-backed mortgages).

 The following information describes the most common types of MORTGAGES, as well as advice about their key features and restrictions: